InfuseAI/primehub-site/docs/quickstart/login-portal-user.md

 On Portal, the left side is **side menu** composed of platform user features, the right side is the **context of the current working group**.
 At the top-right, there is a `Group:` dropdown of switching working groups.
 Users can switch the working group to proceed to different projects easily.

-### Home

-At Home, the layout has three areas:

-+ **Top-left**: it has links of external documents where users can get started from and shortcuts of features where users can take actions quickly.

-+ **Bottom-left**: it displays recent activities (such as Job, Model) done by the user; where users can have an quick-view of activities status.
-+ **Right**: it displays *permitted user quota in this group* and *used/limit group quotas*.

 ### Group-Context

 First of all, users have to specify a working group from joining groups by using the dropdown.
 Accordingly, the following right-side context is retained within the working group, it is so called **Group-Context**.